-- 7.1 In accordance with clause 39.6 of the OUSA Constitution, where the existence of a tie prevents there being a highest polling candidate, the Returning Officer, in consultation with the Executive, is empowered to resolve the tie in a fair and timely manner. - 7.2 The Returning Officer, in fulfilment of clause of this policy, may, with the approval of the Executive: - 7.2.1 Resolve the tie by lot. - 7.2.1.1 Any means of resolving the tie by lot must be acceptable to all the candidates involved in the tie. - 7.2.2 In accordance with clause 39.6 of the OUSA Constitution, extend a voting period, whether or not the voting period has closed. - 7.2.2.1 The duration of any voting period extension must be determined by the Executive on the advice of the Returning Officer. - 7.2.2.2 Only those eligible voters who did not cast a ballot during the initial voting period will be permitted to vote during a voting period extension. - 7.2.2.3 All candidates, including a no confidence option, will remain on the ballot during a voting period extension for the respective position. - 7.3 If the Returning Officer does not resolve the tie, a casual vacancy shall be deemed to exist, and a by-election must be held. - 7.4 No member of the Executive will vote on the resolution of a tied election in which they are interested. - 7.5 Where a candidate receives the same number of votes as a no-confidence option, the tie shall be resolved in favour of the candidate.
+- 20.1.
+In accordance with clause 24(g) of the OUSA Constitution, where the existence of a tie prevents there being a highest polling candidate, the Returning Officer shall, in consultation with the Executive, extend a voting period, whether or not the voting period has closed: - 20.1.1 He duration of any voting period extension must be determined by the Executive on advice of the Returning Officer; - 20.1.2 Only those eligible voters who did not cast a ballot during the initial voting period will be permitted to vote during a voting period extension; and; - 20.1.3 All candidates, including a no-confidence option, will remain on the ballot during a voting period extension for the respective position. - 20.2.
+If the Returning Officer does not resolve the tie, a casual vacancy shall be deemed to exist, and a byelection must be held. - 20.3.
+Where a candidate receives the same number of cotes as a no-confidence option, the tie shall be resolved in favour of the candidate.